hcraveiro/Home-Assistant-FusionSolar-App/README.md

 To make the forecast more useful for dashboards, the integration applies:

-- weighted historical averaging;
+- weighted historical averaging
-- robust outlier filtering;
+- robust outlier filtering
-- delta-curve smoothing.
+- delta-curve smoothing

 This avoids unrealistic instant power spikes without losing the expected daily production shape.